nailanawshaba/pomodoro/README.md

-# python-pomodoro
+# Pomodoro

-Pomodoro timer made with PyGame in Python 3
+[Pomodoro timer](https://en.wikipedia.org/wiki/Pomodoro_Technique) written in BASH using humoristic sounds to enlighten your working day.
+Source for the sounds is the [Kermisgeluiden](http://tilburg.com/nieuws/het-verhaal-achter-online-kermisgeluiden/).